isaacbilyea/Bilyea_Isaac_Vue_AJAX/README.md

 To run this project locally:

-1. Clone the repository into your WAMP/MAMP www directory
+1. Clone the repository into your WAMP/MAMP directory
 2. Navigate to the backend directory and run:

    ```
    composer install
    ```
 3. Import the database:
    - Find the SQL file in `backend/database/jokes.sql`
    - Import it using phpMyAdmin in your WAMP/MAMP installation
-4. Access the project through your local server (e.g., http://localhost/Bilyea_Isaac_Vue_AJAX)
+4. Access the project through your local server (e.g., http://localhost/Bilyea_Isaac_Vue_AJAX/frontend)

 ## Usage ⚙️ <a name="usage"></a>